How to Get Security Clearance for Employment

 Agents conducting the investigation will interview a broad range of the candidate's contacts, potentially including current and past employers, neighbors, business associates, former classmates, fraternity/sorority members, and other individuals who may have associated with the applicant.

-The final stage of the investigative process involves a review of all the information gathered to determine eligibility for a specified clearance.
+The final stage of the investigative process involves a review of all the information gathered to determine eligibility for a specific clearance.

 Interim Eligibility Pending Approval

-According to the Defense Security Service (an agency of the Department of Defense), all applicants for a personnel security clearance submitted by a cleared contractor will be routinely considered for interim eligibility.
+According to the Defense Counterintelligence and Security Agency (an agency of the Department of Defense), all applicants for a personnel security clearance submitted by a cleared contractor will be considered for interim eligibility.
 The Personnel Security Management Office for Industry reviews the Personnel Security Questionnaire (SF-86) and other files and systems.

-The interim eligibility is issued only when access to classified information is clearly consistent with the national security interests of the United States.
-The interim eligibility is issued at the same time as the initiation of the investigation and will generally remain in effect until the investigation is completed.
+Interim eligibility is issued only when access to classified information is clearly consistent with the national security interests of the United States.
+It is issued at the same time as the initiation of the investigation and will generally remain in effect until the investigation is completed.
 At that time, the applicant is considered for final eligibility.

 Statuses in the Review Process